The Fang (frozen waterfall)

 The Fang is a 165 foot tall waterfall in Eagle County near the town of Vail, Colorado.

-Popularity

-The Fang gets its popularity mainly during winter months.
-The reason for this is because at this time of year, the waterfall will freeze into a thick ice pole, and many ice climbers enjoy climbing to the top.
-Climbing to the top of the waterfall is very difficult, meaning the climbers must have proper climbing equipment.
-Many enjoy climbing the 26 foot wide, 165 foot tall waterfall.
+It lies in what is called the "Rigid Designator Amphitheatre", which is a significant location in North America for ice climbing and mixed climbing.

-Waterfall Type
+Type

 The Fang is a frozen waterfall and a plunge waterfall.
 Even when it is frozen, it will not change its shape.
-The reason why it is such a popular attraction for ice climbing is because very few waterfalls of this type freeze.
+The reason why it is such a popular attraction for ice climbing is that very few waterfalls of this type freeze.
 Normal plunge waterfalls have fast plunge speeds, which makes it hard for it to freeze.

+Ice climbing

+The Fang gets its popularity mainly during winter months when the waterfall freezes into a 26-foot wide, 165-foot tall thick ice pole.
+Ice climbers enjoy climbing the feature called The Fang and has an ice climbing grade of WI5, which is a level for expert ice climbers with advanced equipment.